lotrando/xmonad/README.md

-# Realist's Gentoo Xmonad Desktop for Web Developers
+# Lotrando's Xmonad Desktop for Web Developers [LXMD] on Gentoo Linux

 ## About this project
-This project contains complete installation commands and config files for create gentoo linux with xmonad desktop for developers.
+This project contains complete installation commands and config files for create gentoo linux with Xmonad desktop for Web Developers.

 ## Final desktop screenshot
 <img src="xmonad-screen.png" alt="xmonad-screen" />